UPDATED: March 18, 2018

 What do I do if I have a BCG (Business Customer Gateway) account?

 If you have an existing BCG (Business Customer Gateway) account established with the USPS and have already requested an invitation code to add an Enterprise Payments Services account, you should go ahead and establish it in the USPS Client Portal.
-DO NOT activate the account with a bank account number at this time or you will lose your ability to fund and report through your Pitney Bowes account (Purchase Power or Reserve Account).
+DO NOT activate the account with a different bank account number.
+Contact Pitney Bowes and we will complete this portion of the process for you.
+If your account is established with a payment method other than Pitney Bowes, you will lose the ability to report on all their postage spend from a consolidated account.

 What does this mean for my meter?